ScrapeWithYuri/ScrapeWithYuri.github.io/_posts/2019-02-10-Scrape Zillow - Hundreds of Thousands of Properties Pt. 2 without Tax Data.markdown

 <br>

 <ul><li>The program will read data by 'slice.'
 In other words, this is how many lines will be read per loop.
-The more lines read in per loop, the more memory is taken from your computer.
+The more lines read in per loop, the more memory is used by your computer.
 Update 50000 based on your needs.</li></ul>

 {% highlight python %}
 with codecs.open('path_where_your_data_is_here', mode='r', encoding='utf-8') as f: